For thousands of years, humans traditionally ate locally grown seasonal foods.

 Here’s some greater depth to help you understand it better.

 Traditional Chinese Medicine teaches us that salads, vegetables, and fruits are naturally cooling to the body.
-During the hot summer months, this cooling effect can be quite beneficial for most folks; but during the cooler fall and icy winter season, this creates a damp condition, contributing to gas, bloating, cold hands and feet, and can eventually leads to more serious ailments like impaired immunity, blood stagnation and cancer.
+During the hot summer months, this cooling effect can be quite beneficial for most folks; but during the cooler fall and icy winter season, this can create a cold and damp, or even a frozen condition, contributing to gas, bloating, cold hands and feet, that eventually leads to more serious ailments like impaired immunity, blood stagnation, and cancer.

 Another thing to consider is that our pineal gland is responsible for taking information from the outside world and relaying it to the inside of the body.
 That means our physical body is connected to our external environment, and we may not even understand how deeply.

-The pineal gland is responsible for our sexual development, metabolism, circadian rhythms within the body, and our waking and sleeping patterns.
+The pineal gland is responsible for our sexual development, metabolism, circadian rhythms, and our waking and sleeping patterns.

-During the fall and winter season the pineal gland communicates to the endocrine system to slow down and store fat.
-In case you’ve wondered why the body naturally puts on weight during the winter months therein lies your answer.
+During the fall and winter season, the pineal gland communicates to the endocrine system to slow down and store fat.
+In case you’ve wondered why the body naturally puts on weight during the winter months therein lies part of your answer.

 Your perfectly designed body is brilliant and self-protective – it stores fat to help you thrive during the cold winter season.

-During the spring and summer months your pineal gland communicates to your body that it’s time to wake up, get moving, and increases our energy.
-Just in case you’ve ever wondered why you suddenly feel a little spring in your step as the days grow longer heading into spring and summer.
+During the spring and summer months, your pineal gland communicates to your body that it’s time to wake up, get moving, and increase our energy.
+Just in case you’ve ever wondered why you suddenly feel a little spring in your step as the days grow longer and brighter heading into spring and summer.

 When we eat food that does not grow in the season or climate we live in, it sends mixed messages to the body and we become “imbalanced.”
 That can set us up for a host of illnesses.